 - Want a different protein?
 You can easily swap the ground chicken for ground turkey, beef, or pork in this chicken meatballs recipe.

 - These meatballs are amazingly plain, straight from the oven!
 They go great with marinara, alfredo, or gravy.
-I also love to serve them in curry, pasta, with Asian noodles, or with this sauce over rice or couscous.
+I also love to serve them in curry, pasta, (like my Thai Chicken Curry with Coconut Milk, and Creamy Sun Dried Tomato Chicken Pasta), with Asian noodles, or with this sauce over rice or couscous, like my Lemon Couscous, for example.

 - These meatballs freeze really well.
 I love to double the recipe and then freeze the other half for another day.
 Simply let the meatballs cool completely before putting them in an airtight container and into the freezer.
 These chicken meatballs will freeze for up to 6 months.